gigwegbe/gemma3n-car-damage-competition/training/README.md

 Training Codebase Overview
-This directory contains the complete training codebase for the model, including:
+This directory contains all scripts for training the model under various settings:

 Training on Unannotated (Normal) Data `train.py`:
     Run the script: